Guo Zhang

-Guo Zhang (died before 7 May 300) was a politician of the Jin dynasty (266–420).
+Guo Zhang (died between July 291 and 7 May 300) was a politician of the Western Jin.
 He was a maternal relative of Empress Jia, and after she took power in 291, he and Empress Jia's nephew, Jia Mi, wielded significant power over the imperial court.
 Guo Zhang and Jia Mi were known by the people of their time as "Jia-Guo" (賈郭), and under the two, the Jin government became increasingly corrupt.

 Life

 Early career

 Guo Zhang was a member of the Guo clan of Yangqu County, Taiyuan Commandery.
 He was a cousin (or an uncle, which, if the case, means that he was also the brother of the Cao Wei general, Guo Huai (郭淮)) of Guo Huai (郭槐), the wife of the prominent Jin minister, Jia Chong.
 He and Guo Huai were described as close as brother and sister, and he was also on good terms with Jia Chong.
 He successively served as Regular Mounted Attendant and Master of Writing.

 On one occasion, Emperor Wu of Jin wanted to appoint one of Guo Zhang's relatives, Guo Qi (郭琦), as an Assistant Gentleman Editor, so Emperor Wu asked Guo Zhang for his thoughts on the matter.
 Guo Zhang hated Guo Qi, so he simply replied, "I do not know".
-Still, Emperor Wu insisted on giving Guo Qi the position, saying, "If one speaks like a minister, then he is capable of becoming a minister, even if he is Wuhuan son.
+Still, Emperor Wu insisted on giving Guo Qi the position, saying, "If one speaks like a minister, then he is capable of becoming a minister, even if he is a son of Wuhuan.
 I believe he is worthy of the office."

 Service under Empress Jia

 Emperor Wu died in April 290, and was succeeded by his developmentally disabled son, Emperor Hui of Jin.
 Emperor Hui's wife and Guo Huai's daughter, Jia Nanfeng, became empress as a result.
 Guo Zhang was appointed as Guard General of the Right.
 In 291, Empress Jia successfully overthrew her co-regent, Yang Jun and began ruling Jin behind her husband.
 Guo Zhang was one of the few people she entrusted in running the state, and together with Empress Jia's nephew, Jia Mi, the two became the most influential figures within the Jin court.
 Guo Zhang's mansion was often filled with guests, and he was also one of the Twenty-Four Friends of Jingu (金谷二十四友); an inner circle of celebrities consisting of Jia Mi's closest associates.

 When Empress Jia deposed Yang Jun, she had done so with the help of the Prince of Chu, Sima Wei.
-In 292, Sima Wei's subordinate, Qi Sheng (岐盛), urged him to raise his army and execute Guo Zhang and Jia Mi.
+In July 291, Sima Wei's subordinate, Qi Sheng (岐盛), urged him to raise his army and execute Guo Zhang and Jia Mi.
 Sima Wei was undecided, and before he could act, Empress Jia had him arrested and executed.
 Guo Zhang eventually became General of the Guards and given the title of Marquis of Guanjun County.